ahpohl/smartmeter/README.md

 CREATE CONTINUOUS QUERY "cq365d" ON "smartmeter" BEGIN SELECT sum(energy) AS energy, sum(bill) AS bill INTO smartmeter.autogen.yearly FROM smartmeter.rp370d.daily GROUP BY time(365d) TZ('Europe/Berlin') END
 ```
 The first query consolidates the one second data from the smartmeter into one hour timeslots which are kept, like the raw data, for 28 hours.
-The second query consolidates the raw energy values into a daily summary called `daily` and additionally calculates the energy cost per day.
+The cost per hour is determined from the tariff information if given in the smartmeter config file.
+The second query consolidates the raw `energy` and `bill` values into a daily summary called `daily`.
 All subsequent queries consolidate the daily `energy` and `bill` values further into new measurements called `weekly`, `monthly` and `yearly` respectively.
 The daily consolidated data are kept for one year, and the weekly, monthly and yearly energy consumption and cost are stored infinetely.

 ### Node Red